Monday, December 7, 2009

-As an art librarian, I am never embroiled in artistic controversy, but in my past jobs at galleries, I’ve had to make the difficult call about controversial work.
+As an art librarian, I am never embroiled in artistic controversy, but in past jobs at galleries, occasionally, I’ve had to make the difficult call about controversial work.
 Sometimes the stakes are lower—for example, deciding whether to make concessions like lowering the volume of sound-based art to appease neighbours who work night shifts.
 Sometimes the stakes are higher—for example, choosing whether edgy work should be removed because the police might be called in with allegations of pornography.
 It’s not an enviable position, and truthfully, I’m happy to be in the less contentious world of call numbers.
 However, as an advocate of unbridled artistic expression and as a supporter of the Neuberger, I am compelled to write about this situation.

 I don’t see it as my place to comment on the representation of the Goddess Kali in this two-dimensional mixed media work, which is at the heart of the controversy.
 Whether she is or is not rendered in an appropriate manner is a question that others will debate.
-What I will say is that reading blasphemy into a contemporary work featuring a deity, let alone in a self-portrait, seems almost inevitable, for as Heather Elgood writes, “Among Hindus the act of sculpting or painting an image of the deity is sacred”.
+What I will say is that reading blasphemy into a contemporary work featuring a deity, let alone in a self-portrait, seems almost inevitable, for as Heather Elgood writes, “Among Hindus the act of sculpting or painting an image of the deity is sacred.”

 Ultimately, I feel that removing Biswas’ work would be problematic on several levels.
 First, it would imply that museums necessarily endorse the opinions and agendas of the artists whose work they exhibit.
 To remove it because it is deemed to be disrespectful would mean that museums must morally agree with the content of all work exhibited.
 Where is the line drawn, I wonder?
 The art world would be bereft of pivotal works like I Like America and America Likes Me by Joseph Beuys, because surely forcing a coyote to be inside a gallery is disrespectful, at least in the eyes of animal rights activists.
 Rather than being a moral compass, I see the role of a public gallery as being neutral—as providing a context for artwork to be considered and as encouraging dialogue.
 The dialogue would be cut short with the removal of Housewives With Steak-Knives.
 Moreover, Indian expatriate artists suffered from virtual invisibility for far too long in Britain, and their inclusion in this exhibition is critical in acknowledging the importance of Indian artists to contemporary art.
 Even if the Neuberger were to acquiesce, removing Housewives with Steak Knives won’t make it go away.
 The democratic nature of the Internet will ensure its continued visibility.
 The irony is that the attention which has been drawn to the work will inevitably expose more people to it than if no request for removal had ever been made.
 Anyone familiar with Andreas Serrano’s Piss Christ or George Heslops’ Jesus on the Cross?
-I thought so.
+Well, then.
 Where Biswas’ work differs, from what I can tell, is that it isn’t intended as shock art.